Southern Illinois University Edwardsville: Student media and publications

-Student government
+Student Government

 The Student Government (SG), SIUE's student government, serves the primary function to serve as an advocate on student issues and voice students' concerns about campus issues.
 The organization has a combined undergraduate and graduate student senate.
 The student government at SIUE is composed of two branches.
 The legislative branch consists of twelve senators elected by the student body on a yearly basis.
 The Executive Board consists of the Student Body President, Student Body Vice President, and Student Trustee who are also elected by the student body.
-The Financial Officer, Internal Affairs Officer, Organization Relations Officer, External Affairs Officer and School Spirit & Pride Chair are also considered part of the Executive Board and are appointed by the Student Body President then confirmed by the Senate.
+The Financial Officer, Head Justice, Organization Relations Officer, External Affairs Officer, Equity and Wellness Officer, and Communications officer are all considered part of the Executive Board and are appointed by the Student Body President then confirmed by the Senate.

+Freedom of speech settlement

+In late July 2023, SIUE paid a student $80,000 to settle a legal complaint against it for faculty misconduct against a student.
+The student had expressed conservative views online.
+Other students complained the views were harmful, and gag and no contact orders were issued against her.
+Under the settlement, three SIUE professors must undergo compulsory First Amendment training.

 Notable alumni

 In the Fall of 2019, SIUE had 106,627 living alumni.
 The SIUE Alumni Association has offices in the B. Barnard Birger Hall.
-Among the notable alumni are: